 It’s important to note that in the context of measurement, it defines a situation where no user journey was attributed to a specific marketing effort.

-In addition, an install is also considered organic if a user views or clicks an ad, but downloads the app after the attribution window has closed.
-Or, in other words, if the download happens outside the attributable time frame, there is no way of knowing for sure if it resulted from an engagement with an ad and the installation is considered organic.
+In addition, if a user sees or clicks an advertisement but downloads the app after the attribution window has expired, the install is also regarded as organic.
+Or, to put it another way, if the download occurs outside the attributable time frame, it is impossible to determine for sure whether it was the result of an interaction with an advertisement and the installation is regarded as organic.

 However, driving organic users at scale is no longer feasible for most apps.

-Scaling non-organic traffic is a different story.
-The good news is that by working with a reliable attribution and analytics provider, you can use data to optimize your spend and ROI, drive more scale and increase the quality of your non-organic users.
+Scaling non-organic traffic is a different matter altogether.
+The good news is that by collaborating with a trustworthy attribution and analytics provider, you can use data to maximize your spend and ROI, achieve greater scale, and raise the caliber of your non-organic users.